graphoflife/GraphOfLife/README.md

 # How to run:

-Download the file GraphOfLife.py and the two folders "graph life v012e best 0.0" and "graph life v012e best 1.0" and keep them in the same folder as in this repository.
-Then run the GraphOfLife.py file and change the lines until line 130 if the simulation should be run differently (how to load simulation options?
-How many images should be generated per iteration?
-How many tokens should the algorithm have?).
+Open one of the RunSimulation<Variant>.py files and fill in the options and if neccessary the simulation settings to load and run it.

 [![GoE](https://img.youtube.com/vi/mht3h-DAFWo/0.jpg)](https://www.youtube.com/watch?v=mht3h-DAFWo)